alufers/dreame_mcu_protocol/dreame_z10_notes.md

 ## MCU firmware

-The MCU appears to be running some kind of lightweight RTOS.
+The MCU appears to be running FreeRTOS.
 It runs a few tasks concurrently

 | Task name | Description |
 |-----------|-------------|